The following tips should answer 95% of any questions you may have. We’re available to make sure you are entirely happy with your new fountain.

 Feng Shui (pronounced fung shway) is a system of architecture, environment, and interior design developed in the Orient in ancient times.
-It prescribes arrangement of our physical environment so as to best enhance wellbeing of those living or working in that space.
-According to Feng Shui principles, placing a fountain near the home or office entry areas invites harmony, good luck and prosperity.
+It prescribes arrangement of our physical environment so as to best enhance the wellbeing of those living or working in that space.
+According to Feng Shui principles, placing a fountain near the home or office entry areas invites harmony, good luck, and prosperity.

 My fountain is splashing over.
 What’s wrong?

 You may have the water flow turned up too high on the pump.
 Look for the adjustment dial on your pump and try another setting.
 You can also try moving any rocks that might be creating a splash effect or add rocks to soften the fall of the water.

 My fountain is too quiet.
 Can I make it gurgle more?

 Try turning up the water flow on the pump.
 Add or reposition rocks for the water to flow against.
 This may enhance the sound.
 Otherwise, you may need to choose a different fountain.
 Some people like their fountains quiet, others like more water sound.

 My fountain is too noisy.
 Can I make it quieter?